Gallery Exhibitions

 Member's Exhibition

 Chico is home to talented artists, many of whom support the arts through their membership in the Chico Art Center.
-All member artists have the opportunity each year to display their work in the gallery during the annual Member Showcase.
+All member artists have the opportunity each year to display their work in the gallery during the annual Member Show.
 This event showcases the interesting and diverse talents of our members.

 Art Instruction